Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Supplemental material

 which is consistent with our numerical computation

-As for the non-planar correction, the IR divergence can be also extracted.
+Next we consider non-planar IR divergences.
 The full-color three-loop IR divergence can be factorized out as

-where ${\itbf{Z}}$ takes the form \cite{Gardi:2016ttq} (see also \cite{Henn:2016jdu})
+where ${\itbf{Z}}$ takes the form \cite{Almelid:2015jia} (see also \cite{Henn:2016jdu})

 with $g^2 = \frac{g_{\rm YM}^2 }{(4\pi)^2}(4\pi e^{- \gamma_{\text{E}}})^\epsilon$.
-The dipole terms can be completely fixed by cusp and collinear anomalous dimensions and contribute only to the planar three-point form factors.
-The $\mathbf{\Delta}$ terms represent the non-dipole contributions starting from three-loop order \cite{Gardi:2016ttq} and appear only in the $N_c$-subleading contributions.
-For three-point form factors, because of the small number of external lines, one only needs to consider
+The dipole terms can be completely fixed by cusp and collinear anomalous dimensions and contribute only to the $N_c$-leading three-point form factors.
+The $\mathbf{\Delta}$ terms represent the non-dipole contributions starting from three-loop order \cite{Almelid:2015jia} and contribute only to the $N_c$-subleading form factors.
+Moreover, for the three-point form factor, because of the small number of external lines, one only needs to consider